SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

 \subsection{Experimental Setup}

-\modelName\ is implemented in Pytorch\footnote{https://pytorch.org/} and Pytorch Geometric \footnote{https://pytorch-geometric.readthedocs.io/en/latest/}.
+\modelName\ is implemented with PyTorch\cite{pytorch} and PyTorch Geometric\cite{PyG}.
 Every model presented in the following sections is trained on a single Tesla V100 GPU with a memory of 32 GB.
 For the training configuration, stochastic gradient descent with a minibatch size of 16 graphs is adopted to train \modelName.
-The optimizer we used is AdamW optimizer with a decay rate of 0.99 such that the model parameters are shrunk for each optimization step.
-The learning rate initially is 0.001 and exponentially decays with a rate of 0.997 for each epoch.
+The optimizer we used is AdamW optimizer with a decay rate of 0.99.
+The learning rate is initially 0.001 and exponentially decays by a rate of 0.997 for each epoch.
 Speaking of the model architecture, the generator has 31 GNN layers and the node embedding output from each layer is 8-dimensional; the discriminator has 9 GNN layers and the node embedding output from each layer is 16-dimensional.
-In total, the \modelName\ has about 378,000 parameters.
+In total, \modelName\ contains 84,200 parameters in its generator and 1,147,800 parameters in its discriminator.
 To facilitate faster convergence, the input node embedding of the generator is initialized as a 2-dimensional node position generated by PivotMDS (PMDS)\cite{pmds} with 50 pivots and max iterations of 200 because PMDS can efficiently produce layouts with reasonable quality.